heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 As the maximum character count is `102` for this project, it quickly follows as file sizes grow that the time complexity in compression phase is close to the linear time of `O(k),`

-In the uncompression phase the Huffman tree is first reconstructed taking the time of `O(n log n).` After this the uncompressed content is recreated by traversing the tree `k` times.
+In the uncompression phase the Huffman tree is first reconstructed taking linear time equal to the number of nodes.
+After this the uncompressed content is recreated by traversing the tree `k` times.

 As in this implementation the structure of the tree depends on the frequencies of the compressed content, the structure can vary.
 Emeritus Professor Salomon and Dr. Motta (source 17 at the end of the document) present that in the worst case the longest path in a similarily as in this project construted tree can be of length `n-1` by giving the following example (in which xa + yb are the frequencies of each node):